metury/advent-of-code/README.md

 Some of my solutions to advent of code.

 This repo is separated firstly by years, then by days.

+> [!IMPORTANT]
-Always inputs are read from the file `INPUT` in the respected folder for that day.
-Also there may be `info.md` file for comenting what is done in the file and it will be parsed to the page script.
+> Inputs are read from `INPUT` file in the respected folder.
+There may be optional `info.md` to give information about the solution.

+> [!TIP]
-### Scripts
+> ### Scripts
+>

-- `page.sh` Is for generating pages for jekyll.
+> - `page.sh` is for generating pages for jekyll.
 Also takes one optional argument where to copy the generated files.
-- `template.sh` Is for creating the same rust template for other days.
-At least name of the problem must be set as the first argument.
-If there are three arguments the second is for year and the third for day.
-Otherwise take sys date.
+> - `template.sh` is for creating the same rust template for other days.
+If no argument is given it will create a template for current day otherwise there must be 2 arguments `./template.sh year day`.